LouisOuellet/ThinClient-for-Pi/README.md

 ## Changelog

+ * [2021-02-18] - If debug Verbose mode is active, the script will now tell you where the log is saved
+ * [2021-02-18] - Now empties the /etc/skel directory before starting the its setup
+ * [2021-02-18] - Added sudo to mkdir commands
  * [2021-02-18] - Corrected an error with the log directory variable.
 Causing it to constantly change and thus stopping the script due to missing file error.
  * [2021-02-18] - Corrected an error in the openVPN setup.
 I was trying a else if, but bash did not seem to tolerate it.
 The openVPN setup should not be attempted yet.
 Since it is not complete.
  * [2021-02-16] - Corrected credits in the beginning of the script.
 I originally copied another script and simply started modifying the functions.